stereolabs/zed-docker/README.md

 /usr/local/zed/lib/libsl_zed.so: undefined reference to `cuvidCreateVideoParser'
 collect2: error: ld returned 1 exit status
 ```

-Both problem can be fixed using the following cmake options :
+Since `nvcuvid` can be unavailable at compile time, we tell the compiler to ignore undefined symbols.
+This problem can be fixed using the following cmake option :

 ```
-cmake -DCMAKE_LIBRARY_PATH=/usr/local/cuda/lib64/stubs -DCMAKE_CXX_FLAGS="-Wl,--allow-shlib-undefined" ..
+cmake -DCMAKE_CXX_FLAGS="-Wl,--allow-shlib-undefined" ..
 ```
-The link path need to point to the CUDA stub folder, and since `nvcuvid` can be unavailable at compile time, we tell the compiler to ignore undefined symbols.

 ### USB replug/hot plug